-In the Summer 2016, the Pensions and Lifetime Savings Association produced a toolkit for our members, highlighting the importance of a company's workforce to its long-term success and recommending pension fund investors encourage investee companies to disclose more details of their corporate culture and working practices.
+In recent years, the Pensions and Lifetime Savings Association has produced a toolkit for members, highlighting the importance of a company's workforce to its long-term success and recommending pension fund investors encourage investee companies to disclose more details of their corporate culture and working practices.
 Corporate reporting should detail the composition; stability; training and skills; and engagement levels of a company's workforce, explaining how this relates to the underlying business strategy as well as the risks and opportunities that derive from the employment models and practices.

 Furthermore, it is crucial that the understanding and reporting of risk remains a dynamic and continually evolving and refining process.
-Examples of emerging risks may include those from cyber security and climate change; such risks should be appropriately considered as should risks which relate to issues such as a company's approach to tax management which, in addition to posing a financial risk, may also pose a risk to its reputation and brand value.
+Examples of emerging risks may include those from climate change and cyber security; such risks should be appropriately considered, alongside more 'traditional' risks which relate to issues such as a company's approach to tax management which, in addition to posing a financial risk, may also pose a risk to its reputation and brand value.

-Most importantly companies should communicate how these risks are managed and what changes have occurred in relation to these risks over the course of the past year.
+Companies must communicate how these risks are managed and what changes have occurred in relation to these risks over the course of the past year.
 Where a risk materialised over the past year the report should communicate how the company is responding.

 The Pensions and Lifetime Savings Association supports the application of the FRC Guidance on Risk Management, Internal Control and Related Financial and Business Reporting and Guidance on Audit Committees.
-Shortcomings by companies and their boards in these areas are likely to be causes of concern to shareholders.
+Shortcoming by companies and their boards in these areas are likely to be causes of concern to shareholders.

-We strongly support the on-going evolution and improvements to audit committee and auditor reporting.
+We strongly support the on-going evolution of and improvements to audit committee and auditor reporting and are monitoring ongoing policy developments in this area closely.
 It is important that efforts to avoid 'boilerplate' language are maintained and the audit committee and auditor reports should provide sufficient 'colour' to enable shareholders to form a judgement about the committee's and auditor's work in the year.
-Particular areas of interest are critical accounting policies used, level of materiality adopted, assumptions and judgements, and evidence of professional scepticism by the auditor.
+Particular areas of interest are: critical accounting policies and principles used; level of materiality adopted; assumptions and judgements; and evidence of professional scepticism by the auditor.
 Also, where a review has been undertaken by the FRC's Audit Quality Review Team, the board should share its main findings and actions that have been taken to respond to any recommendations.
-The Audit Committee's oversight of auditor independent is also vital.
+The Audit Committee's oversight of auditor independence is also vital.

 Lengthy audit tenures have the potential to impact on the actual, or perceived, independence of the external auditor.
 Auditors need to maintain a healthy level of scepticism over management accounts, rigorously test these and also be willing to challenge their own past judgments.
-As such the Code's current provision whereby FTSE 350 companies should put the external audit contract out to tender at least every ten years, with a maximum 20 year audit firm tenure, should be seen as minimum expectation.
+As such the EU Audit Directive and Regulation's requirement whereby FTSE 350 companies should put the external audit contract out to tender at least every ten years, with a maximum 20 year audit firm tenure, should be seen as minimum expectation.

 A rigorous tendering process should enable the audit committee to compare the quality and effectiveness of the services provided by the incumbent auditor with other audit firms, including those outside the Big Four.
 The intention to tender the audit contract should be disclosed in advance within the report and accounts.
-The tender process should focus on audit quality, including auditors' independence and processes to ensure professional scepticism.
+The tender process should focus on audit quality, including auditors' independence - for instance if a candidate auditor provides non-audit services - and processes to ensure professional scepticism.